-The Retired Workers Chapter meets on the last Tuesday of the month from 10:00 am until 12:00 noon in the boardroom of the Local’s Frid Street office.
-For 2018, the dates are: Tuesday 30 January, Tuesday 27 February, Tuesday 27 March, Tuesday 24 April, Tuesday 29 May, Tuesday 26 June, Tuesday 31 July, Tuesday 28 August, Tuesday 25 September, Tuesday 30 October, Tuesday 27 November, and Tuesday 18 December.
-Interested members then meet for lunch immediately following the meeting.
+The Retired Workers Chapter meets on the last Tuesday of the month from 10:00 am until 12:00 noon in the boardroom of the Local’s administration office, located at 86 Hester Street.
+For 2019, the dates are: Tuesday 29 January, Tuesday 26 February, Tuesday 26 March, Tuesday 30 April, Tuesday 28 May, Tuesday 25 June, Tuesday 30 July, Tuesday 27 August, Tuesday 24 September, Tuesday 29 October, Tuesday 26 November, and Tuesday 10 December.
+On occasion additional dates may be added to the calendar.
+Interested members often meet for lunch immediately following the meeting.

-2018 is already shaping up to be a great year, especially for retirees.
-The calendar of events, geared to keep our retirees informed and active, includes: a loose leaf tea tasting presented by Steeped Tea; a hands-on natural perfume making workshop by Awesym Aromatics; a medication awareness / how to talk to your doctor seminar through Unifor National; a CPP/OAS information session for retirees by a Service Canada Representative; a nutrition presentation / cooking demonstration for seniors by a City of Hamilton Community Food Advisor; a financial assessment of everything retirement by an Investment Advisor with First Ontario Credit Union; a Let’s Take a Walk workshop including a hike by the Hamilton Council on Aging; a bus trip (location still TBA); an all about wills seminar by Community Legal Education Ontario; a workshop entitled ‘Engaging Seniors in Civic Dialogue: from Dialogue to Action’ presented by Ontario Society of Senior Citizens’ Organizations; a chocolate making workshop by Chocolate Tales; and the annual potluck luncheon.
-If you are retiring this year and want to get in on the action, be sure to notify the Retired Workers Chapter of your contact email address by e-mailing email@example.com.
-Keep active, get involved!
+2018 turned out to be a great year, especially for retirees.
+The calendar of events, geared to keep our retirees informed and active, included: a loose leaf tea tasting presented by Steeped Tea; a hands-on natural perfume making workshop by Awesym Aromatics; a medication awareness / how to talk to your doctor seminar through Unifor National; a CPP/OAS information session for retirees by a Service Canada Representative; a nutrition presentation / cooking demonstration for seniors by a City of Hamilton Community Food Advisor; a financial assessment of everything retirement by an Investment Advisor with First Ontario Credit Union; a Let’s Take a Walk workshop including a hike by the Hamilton Council on Aging; a bus trip to Port Dover to catch a play at the Lighthouse Festival Theatre with lunch at the Beach House restaurant; a Healthy Brains Mind Buster session; a Wills and Estate Planning and Powers of Attorney session; a workshop entitled ‘Engaging Seniors in Civic Dialogue: from Dialogue to Action’ presented by Ontario Society of Senior Citizens’ Organizations; a Safe Computing seminar; a chocolate making workshop by Chocolate Tales; and the annual potluck luncheon.
+As well we offered a variety of exercise programs including: Yoga; Tai Chi; and Gentle Cardio, Balance and Strength.

 2017 Year in Review